Jump Restore Light Transport: Abstract

 \section{Abstract}

-Markov chain Monte Carlo (MCMC) algorithms come to rescue when sampling from a complex, high-dimensional distribution by a conventional method is intractable.
+Markov chain Monte Carlo (MCMC) algorithms are indispensable when sampling from a complex, high-dimensional distribution by a conventional method is intractable.
 Even though MCMC is a powerful tool, it is also hard to control and tune in practice.
-Simultaneously achieving both \emph{local exploration} of the state space and \emph{global discovery} of the target distribution is a challenging task.
-In this work, we present a MCMC formulation that subsumes all existing MCMC samplers employed in rendering.
-We then present a novel framework for \emph{adjusting} an arbitrary Markov chain, making it exhibit invariance with respect to a specified target distribution.
+Simultaneously achieving both rapid \emph{local exploration} of the state space and efficient \emph{global discovery} of the target distribution is a challenging task.

+In this work, we introduce a novel continuous-time MCMC formulation to the computer science community.
+Generalizing existing work from the statistics community, we propose a novel framework for \emph{adjusting} an arbitrary family of Markov processes - used for local exploration of the state space only - to an overall process which is invariant with respect to a target~distribution.

-To showcase the potential of the proposed framework, we focus on a first simple application in light transport simulation.
+To demonstrate the potential of our framework, we focus on a simple, but yet insightful, application in light transport simulation.
 As a by-product, we introduce continuous-time MCMC sampling to the computer graphics community.
-We show how any existing MCMC-based light transport algorithm can be embedded into our framework.
-We empirically and theoretically prove that this embedding is superior to running the standalone algorithm.
-In fact, our approach will convert any existing algorithm into a highly parallelizable variant with shorter running time, smaller error and less variance.
+We show how any existing MCMC-based light transport algorithm can be seamlessly integrated into our framework.
+We prove empirically and theoretically that the integrated version is superior to the ordinary algorithm.
+In fact, our approach will convert any existing algorithm into a highly \emph{parallelizable} variant with shorter running time, smaller error and less variance.